NORTH RINGWOOD FC

-AFL/VFL dynamo Robin “Robbie” Nahas (ex Richmond and North Melbourne) joined us as playing coach for season.
-His elusive speed and extensive skills will be great to watch and an inspiration to our young (mainly local) team.
+AFL/VFL dynamo Robin “Robbie” Nahas (ex Richmond and North Melbourne) joined us as playing coach for season 2020.
+His elusive speed and extensive skills are great to watch and an inspiration to our young (mainly local) team.

 Known locally as a family Club, North Ringwood Football Club strongly encourages all residents from the local and surrounding areas to become involved with our great club, whether it be as a social member to enjoy the exciting atmosphere of local footy on a Saturday afternoon, as a player amongst the action out on the ground, or a volunteer performing one of the many tasks necessary to keep a local Football Club alive.